 As in Raleigh, the Venegas family owns and operates two Mexican restaurants.
 Both are christened El Agave.
 The original operates in Santa Fe in the famous Burro Alley.
 It’s been pleasing palates since 2015 and is owned by elder scion Hector Vinegas.
 His brother Carlos and lovely bride Lilly launched the second instantiation of El Agave in Rio Rancho in October, 2017.
 My friend Bruce “Sr Plata” Silver was there three days later and loved it.
 He was confident I would, too.

 If you haven’t seen El Agave during your travels through the City of Vision, it’s probably because its storefront doesn’t face heavily trafficked Rio Rancho Boulevard.
-Instead, it’s set back on the northeast corner of the timeworn Lujan Plaza shopping center which also houses Namaste and Stack House Barbecue.
+Instead, it’s set back on the northeast corner of the timeworn Lujan Plaza shopping center which until 2018 housed Namaste and is still home to Stack House Barbecue.
 The same obfuscated corner where El Agave is situated was once home to such short-lived eateries as immediate predecessor El Maguey in addition to Ahh Sushi, Relish (although the original in Albuquerque remains a city favorite), Pastrami & Things and other restaurants.
 It’s a tough location in which to succeed.